Owaisayoub/Todo_with_authentication/README.md

 2. **POST /signup/**
    - Create a new user account.
-   - Requires providing username, email, and password.
+   - Requires providing username, and password.

 ## Authentication